 The Internet – the largest, most complex object ever made by humans – is self-evolving, constantly changing, and poorly understood.
 Novel internet measurement techniques, tools, and data inform understanding and benefit technical developers, social scientists, government policymakers, and observers worldwide.
 Measurement is complemented by the application of formal methods and temporal logic, for operational identification of attack dependencies and descriptions of traffic behaviors; and by machine learning, for classification and quantification of privacy leaks.

-Wireless Networks
+Security for Wireless Networks

-Significantly improving the performance and security of wireless networks, including 5G and next-generation mobile networks, through research into novel network embedding techniques, constraints validation, and protection of information in transit, and from direct and side-channel attacks.
-The application of machine learning assists identification of applications based on their network traffic, and the application of advanced network tomography capabilities identifies the current state and structure of the network between communicating entities.
+Significantly improving the security of wireless networks, including 5G and next-generation mobile networks, through research into novel network embedding techniques, constraints validation, and protection of information in transit, and from direct and side-channel attacks.
+The application of machine learning assists identification of applications based on their network traffic, and the application of advanced network mapping capabilities identifies the current state and structure of the network between communicating entities.

 hologram displayed in front of computer